MerginMaps/docs/src/manage/permissions.md

 ![Changing project permissions in Mergin Maps dashboard](./dashboard-project-permissions-change.jpg "Changing project permissions in Mergin Maps dashboard")

 ## How to transfer ownership of a workspace
-Ownership of a workspace can be transferred to another [workspace member](#workspace-member-roles).
+Ownership of a workspace can be transferred to another **workspace member**.

 Users with the **owner** member role have access to the **Subscriptions** page in the <DashboardShortLink />.